xXJSONDeruloXx/decky-lsfg-vk/README.md

 ## Feedback and Support

-For per-game feedback and community support, please join the [Decky Lossless Discord Channel](https://discord.gg/TwvHdVucC3)
+For per-game feedback and community support, please join the [decky-lsfg-vk Discord Channel](https://discord.gg/TwvHdVucC3)

 ## Troubleshooting